rachel-carvalho/yext-ruby-v2/docs/LocationManagerApi.md

 account_id = "account_id_example" # String |

-v = "20161012" # String | A date in `YYYYMMDD` format
+v = "20161012" # String | A date in `YYYYMMDD` format.

 opts = {
-  limit: 10, # Integer | Number of results to return
+  limit: 10, # Integer | Number of results to return.
   offset: 0 # Integer | Number of results to skip.
-Used to page through results }
+Used to page through results.
+}

 begin